bgamari/ghc-wiki-import/view-patterns-new.md

 ```

-An to duplicating the value is to compose the functions:
+An alternative to duplicating the value is to compose the functions:

 ```wiki